FAQs

 What does your organization do?

-We are a student-led advocacy organization dedicated to raising awareness about schizophrenia through education, storytelling, and community engagement.
-We aim to challenge stigma and amplify voices that are often left unheard.
+We are a student-led advocacy organization committed to raising awareness about schizophrenia through education and lived-experience storytelling.
+Our goal is to challenge stigma and amplify voices that are too often left unheard.

 Do you provide medical advice or treatment?

 No. We are not a clinical or healthcare provider.
-Our work centers around education, advocacy, and connecting people with trusted resources.
+We focus on education and advocacy, helping people find reliable support.

 How can I get involved in advocacy for schizophrenia?